Geothermal power in New Zealand: History

 Geothermal energy use in New Zealand is strongly tied to Wairakei, where the first geothermal plant was opened in 1958.
 At that time, it was only the second large-scale plant existing worldwide (the first being the Valle del Diavolo 'Devil's Valley' plant in Larderello, Italy opened in 1911).
 Several new plants and efficiency-enhancing second-stage equipment have been added since, though there is also some loss of steam generation due to the decade-long drawdown.
 Some plants are therefore capped in steam extraction volumes to allow the fields to regenerate, and a percentage of the steam/water is reinjected.

 The Mokai and Rotokawa geothermal plant was the first to come into operation via a resource consent applied for and issued under the Resource Management Act.
 The 5 years up until 2016 saw a number of new power stations completed.
 Kawarau 90MW, Nga Awa Purua 140MW, Ngatamariki 80MW and Te Mihi 140MW.

+For over six decades, geothermal energy has been a key component of New Zealand's electricity landscape, with the majority of its facilities situated in the Taupō Volcanic Zone.
+Looking ahead, it is projected that by 2030, the electricity generated from geothermal sources in New Zealand will reach approximately 10.3 terawatt-hours (TWh).